 Azerbaijan, Baku, Nov.
 11 / Trend E.Ostapenko /

-"The Etemad Mobin Consortium's buying a controlling stake in the state-owned Iranian Telecommunications Company (TCI) may slow down the development of the country's IT sector," said Institute for Near East and Gulf Military Analysis Research and Development Director Theodore Karasik.
-"Because in fact this deal equates to the company's nationalization."
+Etemad Mobin Consortium's buying a controlling stake in the state-owned Iranian Telecommunications Company (TCI) may slow down the development of the country's IT sector as in fact this deal equates to the company's nationalization, supposes Director of Research and Development at the Institute for Near East and Gulf Military Analysis (INEGMA) Theodore Karasik.

-Recently, Etemad Mobin Development purchased 50 percent plus one share of the state-owned TCI for $7.8 billion.
+Recently Etemad Mobin Development which consists of three companies purchased 50 percent plus one share of the state-owned TCI for $7.8 billion.
 The move was the biggest deal in the Iranian stock market's history - and an equivalent of 10 percent of all the stock transactions in the country.

-According to various media, Etemad Mobin is linked with the elite Iranian Revolutionary Guard Corps.
+According to various media, Etemad Mobin is linked with the elite Iranian Revolutionary Guard Corps (IRGC).
 Karasik has the same opinion.

 According to Karasik, the IRGC controls a wide variety of commercial enterprises, including state contractors and illicit smuggling and black-market enterprises.

-Therefore, informational control, surveillance and profit are major motives for purchasing a controlling stake in the TCI especially since the June 2009 elections, he said.
+"Therefore information control, surveillance, and profit are the key motives [for purchasing a controlling stake in the TCI] especially since the June 2009 elections", he said.